-To view the dimensions of our standard Bridge Rests, you may view the drawing here (your browser must be set to allow pop-ups).
+To view the dimensions of our standard Bridge Rests, please view the part drawing.

 Inside all lead-acid batteries, small particles are formed which eventually fall to the bottom of the battery case where they accumulate.
 These particles are composed of lead compounds which fall from the surface of the plates during charging and recharging of the batteries.
 If this debris of mud builds up against the lead plates, short circuits will eventually occur which will result in a defective battery.